Epilepsy Treatment for Women

 Call for appointment:410-328-4323 410-328-4323

-The University of Maryland Women’s Epilepsy Program was created to provide comprehensive, patient-centered care for women with seizures throughout all stages of their lives.
+Women living with epilepsy may encounter a variety of challenges and issues throughout life.
+The University of Maryland Women’s Epilepsy Program was created to provide comprehensive, patient-centered care for women with seizures.

 We are one of the only comprehensive epilepsy centers in the region to offer a specialized program geared to meet the needs of women with epilepsy.

-We collaborate with your primary care physician, obstetrician/gynecologist and referring neurologist (if applicable) to provide a comprehensive approach to your care and to ensure smooth and clear communication between your care team.
+We collaborate with your primary care physician, obstetrician/gynecologist and referring neurologist (if applicable) to provide a comprehensive approach to your care and to ensure smooth and clear communication.

 - Family planning and contraception